oshelton/ShapeEngine.Avalonia/README.md

 - High performance GPU rendering of Avlaonia content with an OpenGL context from ShapeEngine/Raylib CS.
 - Easily apply shader effects to Avalonia controls.
 - Avalonia content can scale with the host window or maintain its relative size and positioning in the window as the window is resized.
+- Avalonia's thread is the game thread, so interacting is simple.

 ## Limitations